bdnorris/DES-340/lectures/lecture17-layout-flexbox.md

 }
 ```

-"stretch" is really useful, it's one of the few ways we could keep different items the same height, even if they have differing content, without explicitly setting the height.
+"stretch" is really useful, it's one of the few ways we could keep different items the same height, even if they have different content, without explicitly setting the height.

 "center" is also very useful.
 Sometimes I use flexbox with just one parent and item, just because of how easy it is to center.